 My movement practice is fueled by curiosity and sustained by joy, as are most aspects of my life.
 The questions of “I wonder if I can____?
 And “how would it feel if I ____?” propel me ever forward.
 I am a firm believer that the body is capable of anything one puts their mind to.
-I also believe that the mindset in which we move, matters just as much as the movement itself.
-The manner in which we eat, matters just as much as the food itself.
+I also believe that the mindset in which we move matters just as much as the movement itself.
+How we eat, matters just as much as the food itself.
 And how we speak to ourselves greatly impacts how we show up in the world.
-I will not only help you hone your movement practice or reframe your relationship with food, I will also guide you in cultivating a better relationship with yourself.
+I will not only help you hone your movement practice or reframe your relationship with food, but I will also guide you in cultivating a better relationship with yourself.

-I am certified in personal training, yoga, general wellness, nutrition, am a Wilderness First Responder, with a Bachelor’s in Psychology from Bethel University and a propensity to deep dive into all things neuroscience and mindfulness.
-My professional background includes 15 years working within the fitness industry via a variety of modalities and 4 years of online endurance and holistic health coaching.
-Through these experiences, I have honed an approach to coaching that marries my love of psychology, passion for movement and deep desire for everyone to experience freedom, ease and confidence in mind and body.
+I am certified in personal training, yoga, holistic wellness, mindset, and nutrition.
+With my academic background in Psychology, I have a propensity to deep dive into all things neuroscience, personality, and the why behind behavior.
+My professional background includes 15 years working in person within the fitness industry and 5 years of online endurance and whole-person health coaching.
+Through these experiences, I have honed a unique approach to coaching that combines my love of psychology, delight in movement, and passion for others to experience just how capable they are.

 Hi, I’m Emily.